FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

   Usually easier to apply for BSD or OpenSolaris then Linux distributions, writing 'Mix of licenses' is fine, if a project have a preferred license you're welcome to write that.

   Some projects specify a single license for ISO images which is silly, some platforms (i.e. SourceForge) encourage that, when this happen use for example 'GPL3 (sic)'

+  List regulations of export

 * **Type**